What is a Roth IRA? How Roth IRAs work, contribution limits and who can open one

 You can withdraw any contributions and earnings tax-free at retirement, with only one stipulation: five years must have elapsed since your first contribution to a Roth IRA, and the clock starts on January 1 of the year you made it.
 The five-year rule is important to remember, and it means that you need to open a Roth IRA earlier and plan a bit ahead.

-In 2020, you’re allowed to contribute up to $6,000 annually to your Roth IRA.
-If you’re over 50 years of age, you can make an additional catch-up contribution of $1,000 each year.
+In 2022, you’re allowed to contribute up to $6,000 annually to your Roth IRA.
+If you’re 50 years of age or older, you can make an additional catch-up contribution of $1,000 each year.

 In general, anyone with earned income (here’s what counts) in a given year can contribute to a Roth IRA.
 You can add up to the lesser of the maximum annual contribution or your earnings.

-- If you’re an individual filer you can contribute the maximum amount if your modified adjusted gross income is under $124,000.
-The limit is reduced and phases out up to income of $139,000.
+- If you’re an individual filer, you can contribute the maximum amount if your modified adjusted gross income is under $129,000.
+The limit is reduced and phases out up to income of $144,000.

 If you make above those amounts, you can still open a Roth IRA, but the route is a bit more roundabout using what’s called a backdoor Roth IRA.
 The short of it is that you can open a traditional IRA and then convert the account to a Roth, but here are the full details.